duncanmcclean/simple-commerce/README.md

 ## Requirements
 This addon requires the latest version of Statamic 3.
 You should also have MySQL (or another database system) installed and configured.

+You'll also want to make sure your users are stored in a database, instead of in flat files.
+You can [read about migrating them](https://statamic.dev/knowledge-base/storing-users-in-a-database) here.

 ## Installation
 From your terminal, run the following commands: